RitzyKingS/Project/README.md

 ⚫ List what to install and how to install it

 ## Installation

 A step by step instructions on how to install the software

-open this Folder with any IDE [[VS Code](https://code.visualstudio.com/) recommended], and then
+1 open this theme with any IDE [[VS Code](https://code.visualstudio.com/) recommended], and then

   open the Extension and Download LiveServer

-Now Open index.html file and right click and click on Open with LiveServer
+  Now Open index.html file and right click and click on Open with LiveServer.

-Issue Tracker: github.com/project/issues
+2 Step 1: Visit https://www.php.net/ website using any web browser and click on Downloads.

+  Step 2: Click on the Windows “Downloads” button.

+  Step 3: The new webpage has different options, choose the Thread safe version, and click on the zip button and Download it.

 ## Basic Usages

-After downloading the Project File, you can simply edit the HTML and CSS files from the `Online Book Store ` folder.
+After downloading the Project File, you can simply edit the HTML and CSS files from the ` ` folder.

 ## License

 Copyright (c) 2016 - Present, Designed & Developed by RitzyKingS

-**Code License:** Released under the [MIT](https://github.com/RitzyKingS/Project/blob/main/LICENSE) license.
+**Code License:** Released under the [MIT](https://github.com/RitzyKingS/Project/new/main/Online%20BookStore/Readme) license.

 **Image license:** The images are only for demonstration purposes.
 They have their license, we don't have permission to share those images.

 ## Contact